hirengondhiya/name_snake_game/documentation/development-plan.md

 During the gameplay, if you press any other key except mentioned above the snake will move by one step in the same direction as the previous one and the app will indicate invalid keypress by sounding a beep sound.

-The game continues until the user does not hit any of the four walls or runs its head over its tail.
+The game will continue until the user does not hit any of the four walls or runs its head over its tail.

 # Control Flow Diagram